-The following dress (includes clothing/jewelry/costumes) creates an unsafe learning environment and is prohibited:
+The following dress ("dress" includes clothing/jewelry/costumes/tattoos or other ornaments/images worn on the body) creates an unsafe learning environment and is prohibited:

 - Dress that promotes drugs, alcohol, tobacco, violence, pornography, exclusive messaging, gang association/affiliation, or displays inappropriate pictures or writing. - Dress that demonstrates hate group association/affiliation or exhibits hate speech/imagery targeting groups based on race, ethnicity, gender, sexual orientation, gender identity, religious affiliation, or other protected groups. - Dress that covers the student's face to the extent that the student is not identifiable (except clothing/headgear worn for a religious or medical purpose or masks worn to prevent the spread of COVID 19 or other communicable diseases). - Scented products, to protect those with allergies. - Jewelry that poses a safety hazard.